In this Instarem amaze card review, we’ll break down the amaze card changes and determine if the amaze card is still worth its salt.

 Instarem amaze card changes

-- The cashback rewards system has been replaced with a points-based one, known as Instapoints.
-You'll earn 1 Instapoint for every S$1 spent of foreign transaction of at least S$10.
+- The amaze's 1% cashback rewards system was replaced with a points-based one called Instapoints.
+You'll earn 1 Instapoint for every S$1 spent on all foreign transactions with a minimum of S$10.
 This is capped at 500 Instapoints per spend

 - DBS has excluded Instarem amaze transactions from its DBS rewards programme